Vespula acadica: Worker specialization

-Overall, a degree of plasticity is found within V. acadica’s behaviors.
+Overall, a degree of plasticity is found within V. consorbina’s behaviors, which may be applicable to V. acadica as well.
 This allows for the individuals to shift between different activities depending on what is needed at a specific time by the colony.
 However, while these wasps are flexible with regard to roles, there is a noted tendency for workers to specialize in one specific task.
 These tendencies are referred to as flexible age polyethism and task fixation, and are common in many Vespinae and Polistinae wasps.
 The most dominant task witnessed in workers was inactivity, followed by trophallaxis, nursing, thermoregulation then defense and foraging, in that order.

 Nest sanitation

 Workers of V. acadica are not known to thoroughly remove feces from below the comb.
 This behavior is seen in many members of the Vespula rufa group.
 Workers occasionally will remove both liquid and solid feces, but in many cases the workers will consume the liquid feces but leave behind the solids.
 Occasionally, workers will feed the liquid to the larvae after drinking up the wastes.
 Sanitation behaviors are seen at a decreased rate during periods of colony decline.